HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-skills-kit.md

 ## Upload Skill

-`msk` also provides a function for uploading a **Skill** to the [Mycroft Skills Repo](https://github.com/mycroftai/mycroft-skills), as part of our \[Skill Submission Process\] \([https://mycroft.ai/documentation/skills/skill-submission/](https://mycroft.ai/documentation/skills/skill-submission/)\).
+`msk` also provides a function for uploading a **Skill** to the [Chatterbox Skills Repo](https://github.com/chatterboxai/chatterbox-skills), as part of our \[Skill Submission Process\] \([https://chatterbox.ai/documentation/skills/skill-submission/](https://chatterbox.ai/documentation/skills/skill-submission/)\).

 Please see this ASCII Cinema video to see the process for using `msk upload`:

 [![msk-upload](https://images2.imgbox.com/35/5d/BCVxUxuh_o.gif)](https://asciinema.org/a/Bp1sORVnmVz9wYjZXfempTPoO?speed=1.5)

-If using the msk delivered with the mycroft-core github installation be sure to use `mycroft-msk` or activate the mycroft-core Python _virtual environment_.
-From the mycroft-core folder
+If using the msk delivered with the chatterbox-core github installation be sure to use `chatterbox-msk` or activate the chatterbox-core Python _virtual environment_.
+From the chatterbox-core folder

 `$ source .venv/bin/activate`